> Skip to content

 A violent secret that hides beneath the streets of Istanbul threatens the peace of two interwoven families

-One rainy afternoon in Istanbul a woman walks into a doctor's surgery.
-'I want an abortion', she announces.
-She is nineteen years old, and unmarried.
-What happens that afternoon is to change her life, and the lives of everyone around her.
+One rainy afternoon in Istanbul a woman walks into a doctor’s surgery.
+‘I want an abortion,’ she announces.
+She is nineteen years old and unmarried.
+What happens that day will change her life, and the lives of everyone around her.

 Twenty years later, Asya Kazanci lives with her extended family in Istanbul.
-Due to a mysterious family curse all the men die by age 41, so it is a house of women, among them her beautiful, rebellious mother, Zeliha, clairvoyant Auntie Banu and bar-brawl widow, Auntie Cevriye.
-But when Asya's Armenian-American cousin Armanoush comes to stay, long-hidden family secrets and Turkey's turbulent past begin to emerge.
+A mysterious curse causes all the men to die by the age of forty-one, so it is a house of women, among them her beautiful, rebellious mother, Zeliha, clairvoyant Auntie Banu and bar-brawl widow, Auntie Cevriye.
+But when Asya’s Armenian-American cousin Armanoush comes to stay, long-hidden family secrets connected with Turkey’s turbulent past begin to emerge.

 • Published: 24 June 2015